SECURITIES AND EXCHANGE COMMISSION

 Eligible Cash Compensation and Impact of Enrollment

-If you enroll in the Program, the dollar amount of your Eligible Cash Compensation that you elect will be reduced (the Stock Option Allocation Amount) in exchange for the grant of stock options on a monthly basis.
-Your Eligible Cash Compensation is your annualized base salary expected to be paid in calendar 2019 (your Annual Cash Compensation) less $52,000.
-In other words, you must take a minimum of $52,000 in annual base salary (payable in the amount of $2,000 each bi-weekly payroll period, less applicable taxes and deductions).
+If you enroll in the Program, the dollar amount of your Annual Cash Compensation that you elect will be reduced (the Stock Option Allocation Amount) in exchange for the grant of stock options on a monthly basis.
+Your Eligible Cash Compensation is your annualized base salary expected to be paid in calendar 2021 (your Annual Cash Compensation) less $58,240.
+In other words, you must take a minimum of $58,240 in annual base salary (payable in the amount of $2,240 each bi-weekly payroll period, less applicable taxes and deductions).
 Eligible Cash Compensation does not include any bonus payments, reimbursement for expenses or other one time and/or extraordinary cash payments.

 Any Company benefits that are normally determined based on your Annual Cash Compensation and/or deducted from each pay period will now be determined based on your Adjusted Annual Cash Compensation.
-For example, if you participate in the Companys 401(k) plan, the calculation of your percentage of annual salary deferred under the 401(k) plan will be based on your Adjusted Annual Cash Compensation paid out in bi-weekly salary payments (in the example above the 401k contribution would be calculated on $52,000).
-If you then elect to have 5% of your gross, before-tax annual salary deferred under the 401(k) plan, the 5% contribution rate would be based on the Adjusted Annual Cash Compensation of $52,000.
-The result would be that $2,600 rather than $15,000 would be deferred on a pre-tax basis under the 401(k) plan for 2019.
+For example, if you participate in the Companys 401(k) plan, the calculation of your percentage of annual salary deferred under the 401(k) plan will be based on your Adjusted Annual Cash Compensation paid out in bi-weekly salary payments (in the example above the 401k contribution would be calculated on $58,240).
+If you then elect to have 5% of your gross, before-tax annual salary deferred under the 401(k) plan, the 5% contribution rate would be based on the Adjusted Annual Cash Compensation of $58,240.
+The result would be that $2,912 rather than $25,000 (or such lesser amount up to the applicable 401(k) maximum annual contribution) would be deferred on a pre-tax basis under the 401(k) plan for 2021.

-If you receive an Annual Cash Compensation increase during 2019, that increase will be paid to you in your Annual Cash Compensation; it will not be added to your Eligible Cash Compensation under the Program.
+If you receive an Annual Cash Compensation increase during 2021, that increase will be paid to you in addition to your Adjusted Annual Cash Compensation; it will not be added to your Eligible Cash Compensation under the Program.
 The amount youre electing for your Stock Option Allocation Amount is a flat amount that will not change for the Program year.

 In addition, you should be aware of the impact to your take home pay on any benefit plan premiums you pay from each paycheck.
 The amount of Eligible Cash Compensation you direct to the Program (your Stock Option Allocation Amount) also will not be considered when calculating your life insurance, short-term disability, long-term disability, and workers compensation benefits.
 So please be sure to take all of this into account when determining your Stock Option Allocation Amount.

-For purposes of the Companys Severance Benefit Plan, the term Monthly Base Salary will be determined based on your Annual Cash Compensation before reduction for your election under the Program.
+For purposes of the Companys Amended and Restated Severance Benefit Plan, the term Monthly Base Salary will be determined based on your Annual Cash Compensation before reduction for your election under the Program.